Course Outline

 Goal:

-This task has been designed to enable you to analyze the news ecosystem in Australia, and how it differs, and how it is similar to news systems in other nations.
+This task has been designed to enable you to analyze the news ecosystem in Australia news and compare it to news environments in other nations.
 You'll demonstrate an understanding of how local news media interact with global news agenda setters to shape nations - and how nations, in turn, shape their news media.
 This will be done via a focus on an issue of global significance related to Sustainable Development Goals (SDGs) (e.g. climate change communication)

 Format: